davidralphlewis/binaryephemera/_notes/Each poem Is New.md

 It can lead to [[Imposter Syndrome]] as you assume everyone else knows what they are doing every time.

-[[Writing-Every-Day]] helps to challenge this.
+[[Writing Every Day]] helps to challenge this.
 It also means you are growing as an artist.

 It’s important to remember this and [[Focus on Process not the end goal]].